 Meagan F. Clements is a credentialed schoolteacher and writer based in Southern California.
 She enjoys all aspects of music journalism and creative writing as well as working with children and teens.
-Her writing stems largely from real life people, events and experiences.
+Her writing stems largely from real life people, events, and experiences.

 Upon graduating from Azusa Pacific, Meagan continued to pursue her undeniable love for music freelancing album reviews, live show reviews, and in-depth band/artist profiles.
 Meagan has interviewed the likes of blues guitarist Jonny Lang, pop/rock group Hanson, and singer/songwriters Tyler Hilton (One Tree Hill) and Jon McLaughlin to name just a few.